porterrigby/HRI-Final-Project/README.md

 GitHub Repository: https://github.com/porterrigby/HRI_Final_Project

-All code used for the project is contained within the GitHub repository above.
+All code used for the project is contained within this GitHub repository.
 Retico runner files used for each experiment live within the runners/ directory, and should run as-is assuming all dependencies are present on the local system.
 The data/ directory holds of the timing data that was collected for experiment 1, as well as